rgbalex/rgbalex/README.md

 I am a University of York student of Computer Science in my 3rd year of University.
 Developing in my spare time has currently taken a backseat thanks to my time spent working on university projects and coursework, but I am striving to get back into something new!
-- ✨ I’m interested in Python, Discord, C#, Webmin, Linux and more!
+- ✨ I’m interested in Python, Discord, C/C++/C#, Webmin, Linux and more!
 A lot of my time has been spent learning about web servers and hosting environments.
 I have helped set up websites for customers - right from domain name registration through to web framework choice, hosting and AdSense.
 I am looking to expand my horizons in this area!
 - 🌱 I’m currently learning about MudBlazor, and use this framework both at work and at home.